KodrAus/mentor-rfcs/default-fields/0000-default-fields.md

 # Drawbacks
 [drawbacks]: #drawbacks

 Field defaults are limited to `const` expressions and calls to `default()`.
-This means there are values that can't be used as defaults, such as a `Vec` with 3 elements.
+This means there are values that can't be used as defaults, such any value that requires allocation, including non-empty `Vec`s.

-Allowing functionality to be injected into data initialisation through abuse of `Default` means struct literal initialisation is no longer guaranteed to be pure.
+Allowing functionality to be injected into data initialisation through `default()` means struct literals may have runtime costs that aren't ever surfaced to the caller.
+This goes against the expectation that literal expressions have small, predictable runtime cost and are totally deterministic (and trivially predictable).

 # Alternatives
 [alternatives]: #alternatives

 ## Allow arbitrary expressions instead of constants

-Allowing arbitrary expressions as defaults would make this feature more powerful, but at the expense of allowing functionality to leak into the struct's data.
+Allowing arbitrary expressions as field defaults would make this feature more powerful.
+However, limiting field defaults to `const`s and `default()` maintains the expectation that struct literals are cheap and deterministic.

-Limiting valid field defaults to `const`s and defaults keeps confidence that the cost of initialising a struct will be low.
 The same isn't true when arbitrary expressions that could reasonably panic or block on io are allowed.

-It could be argued that supporting `Default` is an artificial constraint that doesn't prevent arbitrary expressions.
+It could be argued that supporting `default()` is an artificial constraint that doesn't prevent arbitrary expressions.
 The difference is that `Default` has an expectation of being cheap, so using it to inject logic into field initialisation is an obvious code smell.

-Ultimately, the combination of `const`s and `Default` strikes the best balance between expressiveness of allowable field default values and constraints on their cost.
+Ultimately, the combination of `const`s and `default()` strikes the best balance between expressiveness of allowable field default values and constraints on their cost.
 When using `const` values, there is no runtime overhead for default fields.
-When using `Default`, the expected overhead is small.
+When using `default()`, the expected overhead is small.

 For complex initialisation logic, builders are the preferred option because they don't need to carry this same expectation.

+## Don't allow `default()`

+## Allow type inference for `default()`

 ## Explicit syntax for opting into field defaults